24 Jan Our €1700 Tokyo Marui Airsoft Rifle AEG Setups

 Also due to it being a professional torch it easily blinds any opponent even if they try to blind us.
 Because this thing goes straight through those Airsoft torches.

-Now, we’ve mounted these with a CAA Tactical picatinny flashlight adaptor which is a universal mount and enables us to mount it in 5 different positions.
+We’ve mounted these with a CAA Tactical picatinny flashlight adaptor which is a universal mount and enables us to mount it in 5 different positions.